 “Never!”
 He jumped.
 I was impatient and growing more.
 Give me my Crown, you fool!

 He composed himself as best the fool could.
 He continued: “You place your hand over the Sigil as you do over your heart?”

 “I do!”
 I shouted the affirmative for the world to hear.

 “Then by the will of Our Lady, whose eyes look down upon us now, you are hereby pronounced king of Red Battalion.”
 The chaste leaves of the Crown touched my skull and I breathed.
 How glorious: the air did not fight me.
-“As the legitimate king the office of Protectorate is yours, and with it the title of Commissar.
-You are the forty-fourth Commissar of this undying scutum.
+“As the legitimate King the Office of Protectorate is yours, and with it the title of Comissar.
+You are the forty-fourth Comissar of this undying scutum.
 Heleux was our first, may you not be our last.”

 He turned on stubborn feet.
 “Soldiers!
-Stand all and greet your Commissar!”
+Stand all and greet your Comissar!”

 “Ave, rex!” they yelled.